 Step Two — Know the Town

-If you know the town of original of your ancestors, congratulations!
+If you know the town of origin of your ancestors, congratulations!
 Really this is the single, most important bit of information you need to proceed.
 Ask your relatives or try to find documents which might contain this information.
 If you don’t know the town, Nelson provides (in her book mentioned above) guidance in locating the town name.
 I have also been able to help people find the name of their town using various websites, even if it is not Chieuti or Serracapriola.
 You cannot research your ancestors without their town of origin.

-Step Three — Find Your Nearest Family History Center
+Step Three — Look for Your Film

 Step Four — Just Checking

 Step Five— Find Your Nearest Family History Center